-More than 2.2 million miles of pipelines efficiently deliver natural gas every day to American homes safely and reliably.
-Running underground, this interstate pipeline infrastructure is generally identified with pipeline markers and runs along streets, private property, easements across the country.
+Approximately 3 million miles of pipelines efficiently, safely and reliably transport and help deliver natural gas every day to American homes and businesses.
+Running underground along streets, private property, and easements across the country, this interstate pipeline infrastructure is generally identified with pipeline markers.

-Interstate pipeline markers indicate the location, product carried, and the pipeline operator's contact information.
+Interstate pipeline markers indicate the pipeline's approximate location, product carried, and the pipeline operator's contact information.
 The area on each side of the pipeline is known as a right-of-way.
-To ensure continued safety, the pipeline's owners have the right to restrict certain activities on private property within a right-of-way.
+To ensure continued safety, pipeline operators have the right to restrict certain activities within a right-of-way.
 Pipeline markers serve a critical role for people who might be digging at the location of a pipeline corridor - because even minor damage to a pipeline could cause a leak or failure.
+Before you dig or excavate, please call 811 or your local One Call System.